OZTaekOppa/iVPSV/README.md

 **iVPSV** is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.

 ## INSTALLATION
-Windows: Please download the program from [this link](https://github.com/TaekAndBrendan/ivpsv/ivpsv-08.5.7z) !!!
+Windows: Please download the program from [this link](https://github.com/OZTaekOppa/iVPSV/downloads/???)
+!!!
 Please note, for antivirus issues, please follow these steps: 1) click "undo action token" from "other actions", 2) click "start undo", and 3) re-install the program.
-Alternatively, if you see this dialog box "Suspicious File Warning", "It contains a suspicious file.
+Alternatively, if you see this dialogue box "Suspicious File Warning", "It contains a suspicious file.
 Do you want to proceed with decompression?", please just click "Yes".
 Any other issues, we highly encourage users to use the [Issues](https://github.com/OZTaekOppa/iVPSV/issues).

 Linux or Mac: To install iVPSV, run the following series of commands.